-At the year end, the Fund invests primarily in the following asset classes: equities, corporate bonds, multi asset credit, and UK property.
+At 31 July 2024, the Fund invests primarily in the following asset classes: equities, corporate bonds, multi asset credit, leveraged gilts, leveraged index-linked gilts, asset-backed securities, liquidity and UK property.
 The Trustee Boards believe that by diversifying appropriately across both asset classes and investment managers, the risk from individual securities is minimised.
 The majority of the funds that the Fund invests in deal on a daily or weekly basis.